Saturday, October 6, 2012

 • Take it by the spoonful as Appetite Regulator

-• Mix it with a little bit of baking soda to make a super easy, cheap, effective, natural Deodarant
+• Mix it with a little bit of baking soda to make a super easy, cheap, effective, natural Deodorant

-• Use it as the base for making Chocolate.
+• Use it as the base for making homemade Chocolate

 • Use it as a natural Gel if my hair gets fly-aways.

-• Place a bit on the ends of my hair for Conditioner
+• Place a bit on the ends of my hair for a natural Conditioner.

 • Sometimes as Baby Lotion instead of my beloved olive oil.